khoj-ai/khoj/documentation/docs/advanced/use-openai-proxy.md

 ## General Setup

-1. Start your preferred OpenAI API compatible app
+1. Start your preferred OpenAI API compatible app locally or get API keys from commercial AI model providers.
-2. Create a new [OpenAI Processor Conversation Config](http://localhost:42110/server/admin/database/openaiprocessorconversationconfig/add) on your Khoj admin panel
+3. Create a new [API Model API](http://localhost:42110/server/admin/database/aimodelapi/add) on your Khoj admin panel
    - Name: `any name`
    - Api Key: `any string`
    - Api Base Url: **URL of your Openai Proxy API**